usgs/earthquake-design-ws/qc/errata.md

 This discrepancy is caused by rounding the output values to less precision than the specified quality control tolerance.

-Quality control tolorance is currently specified as +/- 1E-4 (0.0001).
+Quality control tolerance is currently specified as +/- 1E-4 (0.0001).
 Results are reported rounded to the nearest 0.001.
-This combination of quality control parameters is leading to a difference sufficient to cause automated quality control tests to fail for this case.
+This combination of quality control parameters leads to a difference sufficient to cause automated quality control tests to fail for this case.
 When comparing un-rounded results for this location, the data are as follows: